-I’m in the initial stages of a new book project, tentatively titled “Writing the Sleep Crisis: 24/7 Capitalism and Neoliberal Subjectivity”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship 2021-22).
+I’m working on a new book project, “Writing the Sleep Crisis”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science 2020-21) and the European Commission (Marie Skłodowska-Curie Individual Fellowship 2021-22).
 The project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.